cap-js/docs/java/persistence-services.md

 To disable statement-wide collation for all queries, set [`cds.sql.hana.ignoreLocale`](../java/development/properties#cds-sql-hana-ignoreLocale) to `true`.
 :::

-4. The SAP HANA supports PCRE (Perl Compatible Regular Expressions) for regular expression matching.
-If you need to match a string against a regular expression, consider using lazy (ungreedy) quantifiers in the pattern or the option `U`.
-This can make match faster.
+4. The SAP HANA supports _PCRE_ (Perl Compatible Regular Expressions) for regular expression matching.
+If you need to match a string against a regular expression and are not interested in the exact number of the occurrences, consider using lazy (_ungreedy_) quantifiers in the pattern or the option `U`.

 ### PostgreSQL